bbc/tams/PRINCIPLES.md

 3. TAMS API servers and clients with compatible versions should interoperate.
    The specification is prescriptive and opinionated where necessary to enable this.
 4. However we aim to give users as much flexibility as possible while ensuring interoperability.
+5. The specification is agnostic to implementation, and we avoid implementation details driving decision-making (however we strike a balance in writing a specification that can be implemented)
-5. Optional features and capabilities are used cautiously, to simplify client implementations and reduce integration engineering work.
+6. Optional features and capabilities are used cautiously, to simplify client implementations and reduce integration engineering work.
-6. We re-use patterns and approaches where possible: both within TAMS, and drawing on existing approaches in other technologies.
+7. We re-use patterns and approaches where possible: both within TAMS, and drawing on existing approaches in other technologies.
-7. Breaking changes are possible, but we strike a balance to minimise impact and maximise benefit.
+8. Breaking changes are possible, but we strike a balance to minimise impact and maximise benefit.
    We make decisions with strong engineering justification and consider the impact of change, through an open decision process.
-8. The TAMS community is governed by a balanced mix of users (broadcasters, content owners etc.) and technology/solution vendors.
+9. The TAMS community is governed by a balanced mix of users (broadcasters, content owners etc.) and technology/solution vendors.
-9. When common requirements arise, or the need for a common piece of functionality becomes clear, we attempt to standardise an approach either in the API Specification or an Application Note to enable interoperability.
+10. When common requirements arise, or the need for a common piece of functionality becomes clear, we attempt to standardise an approach either in the API Specification or an Application Note to enable interoperability.